digital-raven/raven/docs/user-guide.md

 you don't use a VPN and proxy.
 Raven comes installed with utilities to avoid this drama.
 Besides, you paid the creators already.

-Raven-desktop comes installed with `mullvad` and `qbittorrent` to assist you.
+Raven comes installed with `mullvad` and `qbittorrent` to assist you.

 Create a mullvad account.
 Mullvad is cheap and has a flat pricing structure, and is easy to use on raven.
 Save your account number to `pass`.